BdR76/lcdgame.js/utils/readme.md

 Creating photos
 ---------------
+See some example photos here: [high resolution GIMP images](https://drive.google.com/drive/folders/0B414aIL7Bhz-aFlLNDVhUWVrNVE?usp=sharing)

-Note that taking high resolution photos of a LCD device will require some work and effort.
-It is recommended to use a tripod instead of by hand.
-This makes editing and aligning the different photos much easier.
-It's also recommended to use something like 100mm lens or a macro lens.
+Note that taking high-resolution photos of an LCD device will require some work and effort.
+It is recommended to use a tripod instead of holding the camera in your hand.
+Using a tripod will make editing and aligning the different photos much easier.
+It's also recommended to use something like a 100mm lens or a macro lens.
 Don't use a wide angle lens, or you'll get a cuved surface.

 ![create photos using tripod and macro lens](/utils/createphoto.jpg?raw=true "preview")